 An imported module from another institute is counted as a special module, of which you may take a maximum of two.
 In order to import a module from another institute, you must submit an application to the examination committee justifing the choice of module.
 We cannot guarantee that you will be admitted to the desired module.
 Please contact the module coordinator for the relevant modules in advance.
 The module examination is determined by the respective examination regulations.

-The master's thesis is written during the third/fourth semester; it corresponds to a workload of thirty credit points.
+The Master's thesis is written during the third/fourth semester; it corresponds to a workload of thirty credit points.
 It can be written in English or in German.
 You have 23 weeks to complete your thesis.
-The deadline can be extended by up to six weeks upon request.
+The deadline can be extended by up to six weeks upon request (by using the application form for extension).
 The deadline begins with the announcement of the topic in the examination office, and is noted in Almaweb.

 • Registration for processing in the summer semester: beginning to mid-December